Shravan773/Imagify/README.md

 # Imagify

-A Full stack image sharing REACT based application where users can create there account using Google Auth and download,upload and comment on images!
+"Imagify: A full-stack web app utilizing React.js, Express.js, and Sanity.io.
+Features include Google OAuth integration for personalized accounts and seamless image management capabilities such as Upload,Download and comment on Images."

 Tech stacks used: